CDN Proxy

 1. Create a CloudFront CacheBehavior

-This is the Cache Behavior that we will select when we create the Lambda Function trigger later.
-You can use whatever Origin you want, since we will be intercepting requests before they reach the Origin.
+This is the Cache Behavior that you select when you create the Lambda Function trigger later.
+Since Optimizely intercepts requests before they reach the origin, you can use whatever Origin you want.

 2. Create a Lambda Function